Pinterest Hidden ImagePinterest Hidden Image

 One of Kristin Hannah’s best books, The Great Alone‘s moody Alaska setting sets the stage for one extremely emotional love story.
 This is a book of family, love, and survival set in a harsh climate.
 While teen Leni’s family grapples with the PTSD of her father, Ernt, a recent POW in Vietnam, she befriends the local Matthew.

-It’s a breathtaking story about love and survival in the wilderness, which is both beautiful and devastating.
+It’s a breathtaking winter love story about love and survival in the wilderness, both beautiful and devastating.

 Related Post: The Great Alone Review